-Computer Name: Enter the computer name or select from the

-drop-down menu and click <<.
+Computer Name: Enter the computer name or select from the drop-down menu and click <<.

-IP Address: Enter the IP address you want to assign to the

-computer or device.
-This IP Address must be

-within the DHCP IP Address Range.
+IP Address: Enter the IP address you want to assign to the computer or device.
+This IP Address must be within the DHCP IP Address

+Range.

-MAC Address: Enter the MAC address of the computer or
+MAC Address: Enter the MAC address of the computer or device.

-device.

-Copy Your PC's If you want to assign an IP address to the
+Copy Your PC's If you want to assign an IP address to the computer you are the top to activate your reservations.

-MAC Address: computer you are currently on, click this button to populate the fields.
+MAC Address: currently on, click this button to populate the fields.

 Save: Click Save to save your entry.
-You must click
+You must click Save Settings at